Sahel Crisis: Facts and How to Help

 3. Engage Government Institutions

 The Sahel Peace Initiative will also engage policymakers at national, regional and international levels, including advocacy for robust funding that prioritizes a holistic response and allows for a coherent transition between humanitarian and development programming.

 - 64.5% of the population is under the age of 25, making the youth demographic in the Sahel one of the world's largest.

-- In Burkina Faso, Mali, and western Niger, the number of internally displaced persons has risen to more than 750,000.
+- In Burkina Faso, Mali, and western Niger, the number of internally displaced persons has risen to more than 2.1 million

-- This year, 6.1 million people in the affected regions need urgent assistance, including 3.9 million people in Mali, 1.5 million people in Burkina Faso, and 700,000 people in western Niger.
+- This year, 14.4 million people in the affected regions need urgent assistance, including 5.4 million food insecure people.

-For more detailed background and policy recommendations to address the situation, read Peace in the Sahel: Policy Recommendations for the U.S. Government.
+For more detailed background and policy recommendations to address the situation, you can read Peace in the Sahel: Policy Recommendations for the U.S. Government.

-To date, CRS and local partners have provided 252,685 people in Mali, Burkina Faso, Niger - both those displaced as well as families hosting them - with cash distributions, water, food, and shelter over the past year.
+To date, CRS and local partners have provided more than 320,000 people in Mali, Burkina Faso, Niger - both those displaced as well as families hosting them - with cash distributions, water, food, and shelter since 2019.
 We are also continuing our work to provide healthcare, education, and agricultural assistance like introducing new technologies, crop varieties, and techniques, as well as carrying out peacebuilding activities, all with the goal of preventing and de-escalating the humanitarian and security crises.

 Which countries in the Sahel are most affected by violence?

 Mali, Burkina Faso, Niger, Cote d'Ivoire, and Ghana.